Denatured Spirit, Country Liquor and the Statutory Frame

 The denaturant chemistry in each category reflects the same constraint: the denaturant must be effective enough to deter consumption but compatible with the industrial use case.
 The classic denaturants are:

 Pyridine is a secondary denaturant widely used in South Asian denatured spirit formulations.
-It has a persistent, unpleasant, fish-like odour detectable at concentrations as low as 1 mg/L in air.
+It has a persistent fish-like odour detectable at concentrations as low as 1 mg/L in air.
 At the concentrations used in Indian denatured spirit formulations (typically 1 to 2 per cent by volume), pyridine gives the product a taste and smell that makes it essentially undrinkable even after dilution.
 Pyridine is also a useful forensic marker because it is not a natural fermentation product and its presence in a headspace GC chromatogram of a suspected illicit liquor sample immediately indicates denatured spirit as the source material.

 The UK Excise system, administered by His Majesty's Revenue and Customs (HMRC), distinguishes between two categories of denatured alcohol that are directly relevant to forensic analysis.
 Industrial Methylated Spirit (IMS) is a product composed of 19 volumes of duty-free ethanol and 1 volume of methanol (approximately 5 per cent methanol by volume), with no additional denaturants.
 It is used in the pharmaceutical, cosmetic, and scientific sectors under a licence framework set out in HMRC Excise Notice 473 (Methylated spirits).
 IMS is the "softer" category: the methanol content makes it unfit for recreational consumption but it is less aggressively denatured than Completely Denatured Alcohol.